-The "House of " books are introduce restrictions to keep Ganger- and Juve-level fighters from using weapons from the Trading Post or Black Market.
+The "House of \\\\\" books are introduce restrictions to keep Ganger- and Juve-level fighters from using weapons from the Trading Post or Black Market.
 Clearly, in this system, that doesn't really work.
 Interpret the restrictions as follows:

 - If a Fighter has rules in their entry prohibiting the equipping of weapons that are not from their fightertype's equipment list, use the following rules to determine what weapons they can equip in a Lost Zone campaign: - If the Fighter is a Leader, Champion, or Prospect, then they probably have rules allowing them to equip weapons from the Trading Post or Black Market.
-If they don't have those rules, then a Leader or Champion has no restrictions on what weapons they can equip, and a Prospect can only equip weapons from the Pistols and Close Combat sections of the Trading Post or Black Market. - If the Fighter is a Ganger, they can equip Basic Weapons, Pistols, and Close Combat Weapons from the Trading Post or Black Market. - If the Fighter is a Juve, they can equip Pistols, and Close Combat Weapons from the Trading Post or Black Market.
+If they don't have those rules, then a Leader or Champion has no restrictions on what weapons they can equip, and a Prospect can only equip weapons from the Pistols and Close Combat sections of the Trading Post or Black Market. - If the Fighter is a Specialist, they can equip Basic Weapons, Special Weapons, Pistols, and Close Combat Weapons from the Trading Post or Black Market. - If the Fighter is a Ganger, they can equip Basic Weapons, Pistols, and Close Combat Weapons from the Trading Post or Black Market. - If the Fighter is a Juve, they can equip Pistols, and Close Combat Weapons from the Trading Post or Black Market.

-If your gang has a "House of " book, then make sure to check their fighter-type entries for the exact rules of how to equip them.
-If your gang does not have a "House of " book, you can happily ignore this section.
+If your gang has a "House of \\\\\" book, then make sure to check their fighter-type entries for the exact rules of how to equip them.
+If your gang does not have a "House of \\\\\" book, you can happily ignore this section.